hotwax/oms-documentation/documents/retail-operations/inventory-management/cycle-count/manage-assigned-counts.md

 Reviewers have the option to use the admin view to move a count to the review stage themselves.
 This option should be used in the event that a count is not moved to the review stage by the assigned facility.

-To move a count to “Pending Review” status, click on the lock button at the bottom right of the page.
+To move a count to `Pending Review` status, click on the `lock` button at the bottom right of the page.